Southwestern Lentil and Brown Rice Bake

-Southwestern Lentil and Brown Rice Bake is cheesy, delicious meatless comfort food even a carnivore will love and is super easy to prepare!
-Simply combine everything in a baking dish, pop it in the oven and let it bake away while you do other things.
+Southwestern Lentil and Brown Rice Bake is cheesy, delicious, meatless comfort food even a carnivore will love!
+Packed with hearty lentils, wholesome brown rice, and a bold blend of southwestern spices, this dish delivers big flavor in every bite.
+Combine everything in a baking dish and let it bake away while you do other things.
+Perfect for busy weeknights or lazy weekends!

 “LOVE LOVE LOVE this recipe!
 It’s easy and healthy!”